gsxryan/Powershell-Scripts/README.md

 [microsoft_windows_11/2022-06-24/finding/V-253297](https://www.stigviewer.com/stig/microsoft_windows_11/2022-06-24/finding/V-253297)

+- **NessusCSVreportPrioritizer.ps1**
+Parse a CSV File exported from Nessus reports, and categorize vulnerabilities by numerous priorities.
+Sort by highest priority vulnerabilities and by team to help delegate remediation.

 - **ServicesStopDisableReport.ps1**
  Stop a Service, Disable the Service, and then report to confirm it's status.
 In this example, the printer spooler is used.